 July 8, 2003 - Intel acquires West Bay Semiconductor.

-September 04, 2002 - Intel sells its Software Products and Services division this includes Intel's LANDesk.
+September 04, 2002 - Intel sells its Software Products and Services division, including Intel LANDesk.

 June 23, 2002 - Intel shuts down web hosting division.